sguox002/leetcode/optimization.md

 In leetcode, mostly they are marked as hard problems.

+optimization involves complexity reducing.
+Apply common used techniques to reduce complexity.
+But in this post, we are mainly focused on some other common techniques which is not covered in the algorithms

+### min/max: save previous round and used for current round and save one loop.

 1787.
 Make the XOR of All Segments Equal to Zero

 It may be not super hard to derive the 2d dp approach with O(1024^2*k)